markstanl/markstanl/README.md

 # 👋 Hey, I'm @markstanl
-🎓 - I'm a first-year student at UW-Madison studying math and cs
+🎓 - I'm a second-year student at UW-Madison studying math and cs
-💻 - Currently, I'm leading a team of developers to make an AI-powered dining hall meal planner for UW students
+💻 - Currently, I'm working as a freelance web developer and accepted a role as a software technical lead for the Wisconsin Messenger
-🧠 - I'm currently learning full stack development through a Codecademy course
-📆 - In the future, I wish to learn more about AI and data analysis
-📖 - Off the computer, I play the Euphonium and dabble in Philosophy
+🧠 - I'm currently learning data analysis as a stepping stone for getting into machine learning 📆 - In the future, I wish to finish a machine learning course, and learn about large language models 📖 - Off the computer, I play the Euphonium and dabble in Philosophy

 # 💻 Tech Stack